Riverwind: Miniature figures

 Riverwind was included in Ral Partha's Dragonlance Heroes boxed figures set of lead miniatures.
-A reviewer for Dragon magazine felt that Ral Partha did a good job of matching their figures to the characters' descriptions in the books, and described his figure: "Riverwind is dressed simply with buckskin and a furred shirt showing a lot of detail, stretching from his shoulders to below his waist.
+A reviewer for Dragon magazine felt that Ral Partha successfully matched their figures to the descriptions of the characters in the novels, and described his figure: "Riverwind is dressed simply with buckskin and a furred shirt showing a lot of detail, stretching from his shoulders to below his waist.
 From waist to boots, he is clad in a tight-fitting material that shows hints of the muscles underneath.
 A simple belt holds a breech cloth, a sheathed sword, and a buckskin-fringed pouch.
 On his back is a buckskin-fringed quiver full of arrows, with individual shafts and feathers showing.
 His head and hair are unclad except for a headband.
 A look of grim determination is on his face as he holds a bow in his right hand.
 His arm muscles are clearly shown, as are the bow guards."